ActiveCampaign/postmark_webhooks/README.md

 * Open Event received
 * Unauthorized (not from Postmark's IP addresses) POST received to one of your webhook URLs

-By default, notifications will **not** be sent for all events unless you disable them by changing their value to ``false``.
+By default, notifications will **not** be sent for events unless you enable them by changing their value to ``true``.
 Sending notifications for events can be turned on/off for each of these event types by changing these fields to true/false:

 * ``SendBouncesNotifications`` (for bounces)
 * ``SendOpensNotifications`` (for open events)